caljer075/HardwareChecker/README.md

  ◽ Requirements

- Linux OS with root access
+ Linux OS with root accesss
  Optional: Wi-Fi for auto-install of missing packages Recommended tools (script will try to install if missing):